What is Blockchain?

 7- Main Advantages of Blockchain Technology

-The BlockChain system may seem confusing, but in fact, as we mentioned above, it is very simple and has great advantages for the future of companies, fintechs and other areas of technology.
+The BlockChain system may seem confusing, but, as we mentioned above, it is straightforward and has significant advantages for the future of companies, fintech, and other technology areas.

 Among these main advantages are: